delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

     Demonstrates how to capture a child console application's output and display it in a GUI in "real time".

-9: Subclassing TPJConsoleApp.
+9: Sub-classing TPJConsoleApp.
-    Show how to write your own sub class of TPJCustomConsoleApp to specialise its behavour.
+    Show how to write your own sub class of TPJCustomConsoleApp to specialise its behaviour.

 10: Using TPJConsoleApp from console applications.
-    Demonstrates how to use TPJConsoleApp to enable a console app to spawn child processes.
+    Demonstrates how to use TPJConsoleApp to enable a console application to spawn child processes.

 11: Customising the appearance of the console.
     Shows how to customise the appearance of any console that is used to display